grafana/grafana/docs/sources/dashboards/export-import/_index.md

 ## Exporting a dashboard

-Dashboards are exported in Grafana JSON format, and contain everything you need (layout, variables, styles, data sources, queries, etc) to import the dashboard at a later time.
+Dashboards are exported in Grafana JSON format, and contain everything you need (layout, variables, styles, data sources, queries, and so on) to import the dashboard at a later time.

 The export feature is accessed in the share window which you open by clicking the share button in the dashboard menu.